 Study Design/Methods

-• Key eligibility criteria: adult patients with NDMM per IMWG criteria, measurable disease, ECOG performance status ≤1; ineligible for high dose chemotherapy with ASCT due to advanced age, comorbid conditions or deferment of ASCT.1
+• Key eligibility criteria: adult patients with NDMM per IMWG criteria, measurable disease, Eastern Cooperative Oncology Group performance status ≤1; ineligible for high dose chemotherapy with ASCT due to advanced age, comorbid conditions or deferment of ASCT.2

-• Patients are assessed for suitability for outpatient administration based on investigator’s discretion, patient’s willingness, institutional guidance, and sponsor’s approval.1
+• Patients are assessed for suitability for outpatient administration based on investigator’s discretion, patient’s willingness, institutional guidance, and sponsor’s approval.2

 • Key clinical considerations and monitoring guidelines for outpatient administration in CARTITUDE-5 are described in the Table: CARTITUDE-5 Outpatient Administration Guidelines.

-• Primary endpoint: progression-free survival (PFS) defined by IMWG criteria, or death, whichever occurs first.1
+• Primary endpoint: PFS defined by IMWG criteria, or death, whichever occurs first.2

-• Secondary endpoints: sustained MRD-negative complete response, overall MRD-negativity rate, overall survival (OS), complete response or better (≥CR), time to subsequent anti-myeloma therapy, and PFS on next-line therapy, incidence and severity of AEs, pharmacokinetics and pharmacodynamics, patient reported outcomes.1
+• Secondary endpoints: sustained MRD-negative complete response, overall MRD-negativity rate, OS, ≥CR, time to subsequent anti-myeloma therapy, and PFS on next-line therapy, incidence and severity of AEs, pharmacokinetics and pharmacodynamics, patient reported outcomes.2

 Key Clinical Considerations